 By the end of this academic year, we aim to have:

-- Semi and pre-formal curriculums pathways are being used effectively.
+- Semi and pre-formal curriculums PLGS are being devised and tracked effectively.

 - We will be able to track the progress made by our children in PSHE both in their curriculum and key skills learning.

 “Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances….
 It can include progress in areas other than attainment – for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life.”